ntluongg/TTS2-Test-Time-Scaling-for-Flow-Based-Text-to-Speech/README.md

       journal={arXiv preprint arXiv:2410.06885},
       year={2024},
 }

+@article{e2tts-2024,
+      title={E2 TTS: Embarrassingly Easy Fully Non-Autoregressive Zero-Shot TTS}, author={Sheng, Tu and others},
+      journal={arXiv preprint arXiv:2406.18009},
+      year={2024}
+}
 ```
 ## License

 Our code is released under MIT License.
 The pre-trained models are licensed under the CC-BY-NC license due to the training data Emilia, which is an in-the-wild dataset.
-Sorry for any inconvenience this may cause.